 No one ever wants to see their project fail or lose sight of its original objectives.
 Here are the most common causes of scope creep—and how you can prevent them.

 This might be an obvious one, but it bears repeating.
-Without a project scope, you don’t have a clear way to align on and communicate your project scope to everyone involved.
-Additionally, if you’re working with an outside team or agency, you also don’t have a document or statement of work (SOW) to point to when stakeholders attempt to add new elements to your project.
+Without knowing the scope of a project, you don’t have a clear way to align on and communicate your work to everyone involved.
+Additionally, if you’re working with an outside team or agency, you won’t have documentation (such as a statement of work or work breakdown structure (WBS)) to point to when stakeholders attempt to add new elements to your project.

 Make sure to include your project scope in any early project documentation, like your project plan or project brief.
 That way, everyone has access to the project scope statement—and any misalignment can be resolved before the project begins.